Wildfires force evacuations in Tennessee resort towns

 Heavy smoke and a orange sky hung over downtown Gatlinburg where nearby roads were packed with motorists trying to get out of town.
 Downed power lines and fallen trees sparked several smaller fires, media reported.

-Some 30 buildings including a 16-story hotel were on fire in Gatlinburg on Monday night, the Tennessee Emergency Management Agency said.
+Some 30 buildings including a 16-storey hotel and an apartment were on fire in Gatlinburg on Monday night, the Tennessee Emergency Management Agency said.
+About 100 homes were impacted, Sevier County officials said.

-About 7 miles (10 km) north, parts of Pigeon Forge were also evacuated including Dollywood, a resort and theme park owned by entertainer Dolly Parton.
+About 7 miles (10 km) north, parts of Pigeon Forge were also evacuated, including Dollywood, a resort and theme park owned by entertainer Dolly Parton.
 No Dollywood structures were threatened, a spokesman for the resort told a local NBC affiliate.

 "Fire was coming over the mountains, and the smoke was so bad we could barely breathe as we were trying to pack up," Mike Gill told NBC News as he was leaving the area with his wife.
 "The traffic is horrible.
 It's a mass exodus."

-(Reporting by Brendan O'Brien in Milwaukee; Editing by Nick Macfie and Kim Coghill)
+Reporting by Brendan O'Brien in Milwaukee; Editing by Nick Macfie and Kim Coghill